 • EACCES: permission denied during npm install, pip install, or go mod download

-• Container logs reporting: chown: changing ownership of '/app/node_modules': Operation not permitted
+• chown: changing ownership of '/app/node_modules': Operation not permitted

-Run the following diagnostic to isolate the active user context and directory ownership inside the running service:
+Isolate the user context and directory ownership inside the running service:

 uid=1000(appuser) gid=1000(appuser) groups=1000(appuser)